-Under the terms of the Convention, governmental and non-governmental organizations may qualify to be represented at meetings of the Conference by observers (Article XI, paragraph 7, of the Convention).
+27. Observers - Under the terms of the Convention, governmental and non-governmental organizations may qualify to be represented at meetings of the Conference by observers (Article XI, paragraph 7, of the Convention).
 Once properly admitted, observers have "the right to participate but not to vote".
 For observers, the right to participate includes the right to have representatives present at all the sessions of the Committees and in plenary sessions, and the right, subject to time limitations, to contribute to the discussions.
-Observers traditionally have also been allowed to participate in various ad hoc committees and working groups with the permission of the Chair of the committee or group, and provided that there is sufficient seating space in the meeting room (Rule 12.2)

-The Rules of Procedure provide that the right of participation for observers that is granted by the Conference of the Parties may also be withdrawn by the Conference of the Parties (Rule 2, paragraph 2).
+Observers traditionally have also been allowed to participate in various ad hoc committees and working groups with the permission of the Chair of the committee or group, and provided that there is sufficient seating space in the meeting room (Rule 12.2) The Rules of Procedure provide that the right of participation for observers that is granted by the Conference of the Parties may also be withdrawn by the Conference of the Parties (Rule 2, paragraph 2) if so agreed by one-third of the Parties.

-4 - Inside the meeting rooms
+Inside the meeting rooms

-Seating arrangements

-Paragraph 2 of Rule 11 of the Rules of Procedure states that "seating limitations may require that no more than four delegates of any Party be present at plenary sessions and sessions of Committees I and II", and paragraph 4 of the same Rule states that "seating limitations may require that no more than two observers from any State not a Party, or from any body or agency, be present at plenary sessions and sessions of Committees I and II".
+28. Seating arrangements - Paragraph 2 of Rule 11 of the Rules of Procedure states that "seating limitations may require that no more than four delegates of any Party be present at plenary sessions and sessions of Committees I and II", and paragraph 4 of the same Rule states that "seating limitations may require that no more than two observers from any State not a Party, or from any body or agency, be present at plenary sessions and sessions of Committees I and II".

 Depending on the meeting room capacity, the above-mentioned limits per Party and per observer may not have been applied at past meetings of the Conference of the Parties.

-At CoP16, however, it is possible that these limits could be applied.
+At CoP17, however, it is possible that these limits could be applied.
 In this case, States and organizations whose representatives exceed the above-mentioned numbers in any one session will have to decide which persons will represent them in each session.
-Furthermore, it is recommended that the Conference of the Parties waive the application of Rule 11, paragraphs 2 and 4, for the sessions of Committee II, so that seating at tables may be limited to no more than two delegates at the place of each Party, the remainder being available for observers and for additional delegates; and that it request bodies and agencies that are represented at the meeting to limit their participation in each session of Committee II to a single observer in the auditorium unless it is clear that there are places available after the session has begun (see CoP15 Doc.
-3).
+However, all sessions will be webcast live.